faradeen-ja/portfolio360/README.md

 ---

-`In V4` We developed & modernized not just a template but a 360 visual, functionality & accessibility, some immersive improvements such as `internal search` indexing keywords used to quickly and efficiently retrieve portfolio data on a search query basis. add to `calendar`, `skills360`, `collabs360`, dynamic `select work` and few more development and designs.<br> In the context of a portfolio, a 360-degree visual allows potential clients or employers to view your work in a more interactive and engaging way.
+Many thanks to Chetan Verma for his dedication building previous version, In `V4` I developed & modernized not just a template but a 360 visual, functionality & accessibility, some immersive improvements such as `internal search` indexing keywords used to quickly and efficiently retrieve portfolio data on a search query basis. add to `calendar`, `skills360`, `collabs360`, dynamic `select work` and few more designs & developments.<br> In the context of a portfolio, a 360-degree visual allows potential clients or employers to view your work in a more interactive and engaging way.
 This multi feature design provides a more comprehensive view of your work and can help you make a lasting impression.
-With Portfolio360 V4, you can showcase your work in a more dynamic and visually appealing way
+With Portfolio360 `V4`, you can showcase your work in a more dynamic and visually appealing way

 <br>❒︎❒︎